 Example: To set EZ-ON for 2 minutes.

-EZ-ON

-1. Touch EZ-ON 4 times.
+EZ-ON Touch EZ-ON 4 times.
 The oven begins cooking and display shows time counting down.

-WARMING LAMP
+WARMING

 You can keep cooked food warm in your microwave oven.

-The Warming Lamp keeps food warm at a desired temperature controlled by the heating element and the fan installed on the upper side.
+Selecting the Warming pad will keep food warm at a desired temperature controlled by the heating element and the fan installed on the upper side.

-THE TURNTABLE DOESN'T WORK DURING WARMING LAMP.
+THE TURNTABLE WILL NOT WORK DURING WARMING.

 - The Temperature sensor has four different settings (High/Medium/Low/Proof) and it keeps the food warm at the desired temperature.
-The Proof feature maintains a warm environment useful for rising yeast-leavened products before baking. - A warm temperature of the food heated from the Sensor function could be kept more evenly with the help of the warming lamp. - 3.
-Large dishes cooked from the oven range such as oblong dish, roasting pan and metal pan can also be used. - Roasted meat and poultry covered with aluminum foil will maintain juiciness and tenderness like the foods just out of the oven during warming lamp period.
+The Proof feature maintains a warm environment useful for rising yeast-leavened products before baking. - Food cooked in an oven using large dishes such as roasting or metal pans and oblong dishes can be kept warm using the WARMING feature. - Roasted meat and poultry covered with aluminum foil will maintain juiciness and tenderness like the foods just out of the oven during warming period.